-MAT 039 DEVELOPMENTAL MATH
+DEVELOPMENTAL MATH MAT 039

 This is a review of basic arithmetic concepts and operations: addition, subtraction, multiplication, and division of whole numbers, fractions, decimals, percents, and metrics.
 Students are placed into this course by their placement scores.
 In order to advance to the next mathematics course (MAT 0041), students must complete this course with a grade of "A", or a comparable score on the exit exam for this course.
+Credit: 3 hours - Three lecture hours per week.